Getting Started with the cf CLI

 or cf cups

-To create or update a user-provided service instance, you need to supply basic parameters.
+To create or update a user-provided service instance, you must supply basic parameters.
 For example, a database service might require a username, password, host, port, and database name.

 You can provide these parameters in the following ways:

-- With third-party log management software as described in RFC 6587.
-See Supply Parameters Through a Third-Party.
-For more information, see RFC 6587
+With third-party log management software as described in RFC 6587.
+For more information, see Supply Parameters Through a Third Party below and RFC 6587.

-This procedure describes how to create a new service instance by supplying parameters interactively:
+To create a new service while supplying parameters interactively:

 cf login